Sattar Hashemi

-Sattar Hashemi (ستار هاشمی; born in 1976) is an Iranian university professor, researcher and politician who serving as the Minister of Information and Communications Technology of Iran since August 2024, in the Government of Masoud Pezeshkian.
+Sattar Hashemi (ستار هاشمی; born 1976) is an Iranian university professor, researcher and politician who is serving as the Minister of Information and Communications Technology of Iran since August 2024, in the Government of Masoud Pezeshkian.

 Biography

 He was born in 1976 in Yasuj city of Kohgiluyeh and Boyer Ahmad provinces.
 In 1998, he completed his bachelor's degree in computer engineering majoring in hardware from Isfahan University of Technology.
 In 2001, Hashemi obtained his master's degree in artificial intelligence from the Iran University of Science and Technology, and in the same year, he entered the specialized doctoral program of this university, and in 1386, simultaneously from the Iran University of Science and Technology and the Monash University Australia graduated in the field of artificial intelligence.

 On 21 August 2024, his candidacy for the post of minister for the Ministry of Communications and Information Technology in the Government of Masoud Pezeshkian was introduced by president Masoud Pezeshkian.
 His nomination was confirmed in the Islamic Consultative Assembly (the Iranian parliament) with 264 votes in favor.